 Interesting to learn that another relatively obscure island with a dark history also has a bit of an issue with rabbits.
 Read more about Ōkunoshima here.
 I didn’t know about this Japanese connection before I started using the rabbit kanji.
 It was initially just another way of writing or saying the word without actually saying or writing it, but I love it when a total lack of a plan comes together.

 “The mask is actually an intercessor between the world of the living and supernatural forces, ferrying passengers between the two.
 The mask should be regarded as a sculpted device: one with the dual purpose of hiding the human who brings it to life and partially revealing the existence and presence of a supernatural being.”

 “[Japanese Noh] actors go through a ritual preparation whereby they immerse themselves in the personality of the mask they are entering… in Vanuatu these can be moments of danger: ‘A number of ritual masks, rare and very powerful, can be dangerous to wear… These masks (that I will not name)* were used in the non-dancing phases of funeral rituals and had to be worn with great care.”

 * My emphasis, with reference to the Portland rabbit-naming taboo.
 Both quotes are from the splendidly named Yves Le Fur in the book Masks: Masterpieces from the Musée du quai Branly.

-There was a screening of this film on Portland during the festival in September.
+There was a screening of this film on Portland during September’s festival in 2014.

 Édouard Manet’s 1881 painting was rejected by the Salon, mainly because he, his painting and Impressionism in general were not at all popular or succesful while he was alive.
 The painting is now at the National Museum in Cardiff.
 The dead rabbit thing was obviously dear to Manet’s heart, because he painted a similar one as early as 1866.